 They include 25 Taiwanese graves and one Korean grave.
 They were buried with the Japanese because Taiwan and the Korean Peninsula were under the rule of Japan during the Pacific War.
 The database includes names, birth places, occupations, military ranks and units.
 In addition, reasons for internment, dates of capture, places of capture as well as movement histories, causes of death and burial histories, are included.

-The Cowra Japanese War Cemetery Database project was commissioned by the Embassy of Japan in Canberra for three years between April 2016 and March 2019.
+The Cowra Japanaese War Cemetery Database was commissioned by the Embassy of Japan in Canberra and developed over three years between April 2016 and March 2019.
 The work was carried out by the project team and the website became available in 2019.